MalphasWats/hawk/articles/silkscreen.markdown

 ![Duplicate screwholes][117]

-Don't forget to update the ground fill by pressing the *b* key.
+Don't forget to update the ground fill by pressing the *b* key, and re-run DRC to make sure nothing is overlapping.

 And that's it!
 We have successfully created our own PCB!
 The only thing left is to send the files off to a fab to have it manufactured!